 Driving in the City

-You can easily walk from the National Constitutional Museum to Independence Hall in less than hour.
-Seeing all three attractions can also easily take up a full day.
+You can easily walk from the National Constitutional Museum to Independence Hall in a few minutes.
 You don’t need to bring a car here and then spend a lot of time looking for parking.
-Many streets in the main part of the city are cobblestone and narrow with few places to park.
+Many streets in the historic part of the city are cobblestone and narrow with few places to park.
 If you are traveling to the city via car, it is best to find a cheap daily parking space and leave it there.
 Parking spaces are cheaper outside of the city.
 Make sure the car is locked up and check it daily.
 Buses and trains run all over the city but can get very crowded during the summer.

 Areas to Avoid

 Some parts of Philadelphia are safer than others.
 For example, Philadelphia is just across the river from Camden, New Jersey.
-Camden has a high crime rate and is generally not considered one of the safer parts of the area.
+Camden has a high crime rate and is generally not considered one of the safer parts of the region.
 A day here can be a fine way to see the city’s much admired aquarium.
 It’s easy to get there by train from Philadelphia.
 However, it’s not a good idea to think about staying in Camden and commuting to Philadelphia to see the sights.
 Some areas of Philadelphia are also safer than others.
-If you are staying in hotel that might have crime rates that are a bit higher than average, you should be particularly careful when walking at night.
+No matter where you stay, be especially careful when walking at night.

 Editor’s Note: The information contained on this page was compiled using real traveler reviews about warnings and dangers in Philadelphia.